Mariem-nad/react-movie-app/README.md

 No tests are used in this application.

 ## Questions
 If you have any questions about this projects, please contact me directly at nicole.elisaw@gmail.com.
-You can view more of my projects at https://github.com/nicolewallace09.
+You can view more of my projects at https://github.com/nicolewallace09.# react-movie-app